2 of 50 portraits of Margot Fonteyn

 This portraitback to top

 The bust is a study for the life size sculpture on loan to the Royal Ballet School, Richmond.
+Explore this portrait from all angles.

 Linked publicationsback to top